 - Improve your production efficiency and provide lasting ROI.

 Our talented teams of process engineers, mechanical designers, project managers and craftsmen are at your service.
 We collaborate with you to fully extracting your technical, operational and commercial specifications.
-We combine this ability with our knowledge of process capabilities, scale-up, and modular design/build to deliver successful systems using our proven design/build process.
+We combine this ability with our knowledge of mixing process capabilities, scale-up, and modular design/build to deliver successful systems using our proven design/build process.

 Are you looking to concurrently add raw materials or improve the accuracy of your batching plant design?
 An EPIC batch mixing system automates highly accurate ingredient additions and focuses on repeatability.
 Mass flow meter charging reduces batch cycle times, allowing concurrent raw material addition.